James Davidson (American football)

-James Davidson (born November 1, 1990) is an American football linebacker who is currently a free agent.
+James Davidson (born November 1, 1990) is an American former football linebacker.
 He played college football at the University of Texas at El Paso and attended Huntsville High School in Huntsville, Texas.
-He has also been a member of the Cincinnati Bengals, New York Giants and Miami Dolphins of the National Football League.
+He was a member of the Cincinnati Bengals, New York Giants and Miami Dolphins of the National Football League (NFL).

-Early years
+Early life

 Davidson played high school football at Huntsville High School.
 He was an honorable mention selection on defense to the 2008 Associated Press 4A All-State team and a two-time 18-4A first-team All-District, including a unanimous selection as a senior.
 He was a second-team All-Area performer and voted as the district's Newcomer of the Year following his junior season in 2007.
 Davidson registered 63 tackles, three interceptions and three sacks as a senior while recording 84 tackles as a junior.

 College career

 Davidson played for the UTEP Miners from 2010 to 2013.
 He was redshirted in 2009.